-This topic describes how to configure transaction entry points for Spring Bean requests.
+This page describes how to configure transaction entry points for Spring Bean requests.

 Spring Bean-based Transactions